Skip to main content

 The regulatory environment governing wellness programs is a dynamic system, subject to feedback from judicial review and subsequent recalibration.
 The 2016 EEOC regulations, with their 30 percent incentive limit, were intended to create a stable and predictable framework.
 This framework, however, was challenged in court.
 In the case of AARP v.

-EEOC, the U.S. District Court for the District of Columbia vacated the incentive limit portions of the rules, effective January 1, 2019.
+EEOC, the U.S. District Court for the District of Columbia vacated the incentive limit portions of the ADA and GINA rules, effective January 1, 2019.
 The court’s reasoning was procedural; it determined that the EEOC had failed to provide a sufficient justification for why a 30 percent incentive level rendered a program “voluntary.”
 The court did not define a new limit, creating a period of regulatory uncertainty for employers.

 This judicial feedback prompted a significant re-evaluation by the EEOC.
 In January 2021, the commission issued new proposed rules that represented a substantial departure from the 2016 framework.
 These proposed regulations introduced a much more stringent standard for most wellness programs that involve medical inquiries.

 Instead of a 30 percent incentive, the new rules suggested that only a “de minimis” incentive could be offered.
-A is one of trivial value, such as a water bottle or a small gift card, an amount so low that it could not be considered coercive.
+A de minimis incentive is one of trivial value, such as a water bottle or a small gift card, an amount so low that it could not be considered coercive.
 This proposed shift reflects a deep recalibration of the balance between encouraging wellness participation and protecting employee privacy rights from economic pressure.

 What Is the Role of the Bona Fide Benefit Plan Safe Harbor?

-A sophisticated element of this legal analysis involves the ADA’s “bona fide benefit plan” safe harbor.
+A sophisticated element of this legal analysis involves the ADA’s “bona fide benefit plansafe harbor.
 This provision generally permits employers to administer the terms of a legitimate benefit plan, even if it results in distinctions based on disability.

 Some employers argued that this safe harbor should allow them to offer significant wellness incentives as part of their health plan design.
 The EEOC’s long-standing position, reinforced in its regulations, is that this safe harbor does not apply to wellness programs that include disability-related inquiries or medical exams.